celestiaorg/celestia-app/docs/architecture/ADR-004-QGB_relayer_security.md

 The request oriented design means providing users (relayers mainly) with the ability to post data commitment requests and ask orchestrators to sign them.

+The main issue with this approach is spamming and state bloat.
+In fact, allowing attestations signatures' requests would allow anyone to spam the network with unnecessary signatures and make orchestrators do unnecessary work.
+This gets worse if signatures are part of the state, since this latter is costly.

-To avoid spamming the network with requests, these signatures can be added to the block data in specific namespaces and the we can charge per request.
+A proposition to remediate the issues described above is to make the signatures part of the block data in specific namespaces.
+Then, we can charge per request and even make asking for attestations signatures a bit costly.

 - Pros
 	- Would allow anyone to ask for signatures over commitments, ie, the QGB can then be used by any team without changing anything.

 - Cons
-	- Makes slashing more complicated
+	- Makes slashing more complicated.
+In fact, to slash for liveness, providing the whole history of blocks, proving that a certain orchestrator didn't sign an attestation in the given period, will be hard to implement and the proofs will be big.
+Compared to the attestations being part of the state, which can be queried easilly.

 ## Decision